Fine motor activity and imaginary play unite with Bear Boat Rescue.

-Truth is, my almost five-year-old designed this activity for me.
-“Hey mom, I made you an activity.
+Fine motor bear grab elevates imaginary play and invites children to practice fine motor movements.
+The truth is, my almost five-year-old designed this activity for me.
+“Hey, Mom, I made you an activity.
 Come look.”
-He didn’t know he was making a fine motor activity, but he did know he was learning through play!
+He didn’t know he was doing a fine motor activity, but he did know he was learning through play!
+When I went to the activity, I gasped!
+What an adorable fine motor idea.
+This preschool activity must be shared with YOU for your next easy preschool learning activity.

 Phew!
 These sure are some essential life skills to practice!

 The more we squeeze and move little fingers, the more prepared they will be for the skills listed above.
-You can see how we prepare for pencil grip in this 25+ Ideas to Help Pencil Grip post.
+This 25+ Ideas to Help Pencil Grip post shows how we prepare for pencil grip.
 Writing prep happens long before holding a pencil to form letters.

 Here, my almost five-year-old is using tongs to rescue the sinking bears.